bjadamson/BoomHS/README.md

 ```bash
 scripts/bootstrap.bash
 ```

+##### Command-Line Arguments
+The bootstrapping script supports some command line arguments.

+* Static Analysis: The [-a] flag enables static analysis information to be linked with the binary during compilation.
+* Debug/Release: The [-r] flag will instruct CMake to build a release binary (no debugging symbols).
+The default build type is Debug.
+* List of supported commands: The [-h] flag will display a list of all command line arguments supported by the script, and then immediately exit.

 ### Compiling the Project
 Compiling is easy, all the hard work was done during the bootstrapping process.
 Compiling the